 Leptin is the signaling hormone, but that signal has to be received by the neuronal cells.
 For people who are overweight or obese, there is usually plenty of leptin being produced in the fat cells, but often the leptin signal is not being received.
-Leptin resistance is when your brain stops getting the signal that you are at the right level of stored energy.
-Overweight people are usually producing more leptin than lean people.
+Some researchers theorize that people can be leptin resistant — when your brain stops getting the signal that you are at the right level of stored energy.

 Details on how the leptin receptor works in the hypothalamus:

-Rare mutations aside, there are fairly common changes, or variants, in the leptin receptor gene that are tied to an increased risk of obesity.
-The variants that are included in 23 and Me data are listed below.
+There are also fairly common changes, or variants, in the leptin receptor gene that are tied to an increased risk of being overweight or obese.

 Leptin receptors (LEPR) are a transmembrane-domain receptor that carries the signal from the leptin hormone into the cell to be acted upon.
 Deficiencies in leptin receptors are associated with being overweight or obesity.
 In fact, to create obese mice for use in studies on obesity, diabetes, and dyslipidemia, scientists created a mouse strain called db/db, which are bred to have a mutation in the leptin receptor.